 What if I’ve always used pretty intense cleaners, but I feel fine?

 Often if you get a strong sense of fumes from something, that’s not good for you.
 A lot of times you can’t tell you’re exposing yourself, but if you can detect fumes, that’s acute, that’s likely an immediate toxicity.
 Volatile solvents like those used in some paint strippers can even kill people while they’re using them.
-But the effect of carcinogens come out over time.
+But the effects of carcinogens come out over time.
 We know that everything is chemicals, we’re made up of them.
 But the evidence is mounting that certain classes of chemicals are harmful, and we scientists have been worried about these classes for a long time.

 Where should someone start making changes at home?